OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

 ```
 We are invoking *myMethod* inside of *handlerJoinSessionEvent*.

-4) Last but not least, you must stablish the local variables like this:
+4) Last but not least, you must establish the local variables like this:

 ```typescript
 import {OpenviduSessionComponent, StreamEvent, Session, Publisher, UserModel, OpenViduLayout, OpenViduLayoutOptions, OvSettingsModel} from 'openvidu-angular';